Mike Pence 2024 presidential campaign

-The Mike Pence 2024 presidential campaign was formally launched on June 5, 2023, when Mike Pence filed paperwork to launch his entry into the 2024 United States presidential election.
+Mike Pence, the 48th vice president of the United States, briefly ran in the 2024 presidential election.
+The campaign was formally launched on June 5, 2023, when Pence filed paperwork to launch his entry into the election.
 He formally announced his candidacy two days later.
 He withdrew from the race three months later on October 28.
-Pence, a former governor of Indiana, had been tapped by Donald Trump to be the latter's running mate – Pence's first foray into executive national politics.
-During his time as Vice President, Pence had chosen to align himself with the Christian right, advocating for evangelical values in his politics.
+Pence, a former governor of Indiana, had been tapped by Donald Trump to be the latter's running mate in the 2016 presidential election – Pence's first foray into executive national politics.
+During his time as vice president, Pence had chosen to align himself with the Christian right, advocating for evangelical values in his politics.
 Following the 2020 United States presidential election, when Pence refused to overturn the electoral votes in favor of Trump, Pence received enormous amounts of backlash from both Trump's advisors and supporters, culminating in the insurrection at the Capitol.
-Going into the 2024 election, Trump decided not to select Pence as his running mate, instead choosing Ohio Senator JD Vance.
+Going into the 2024 election, Trump ruled out selecting Pence as his running mate, instead choosing Ohio Senator JD Vance.